brimdata/zq/docs/formats/README.md

 serialization formats that all adhere to the same Zed data model, providing a unified approach to row, columnar, and human-readable formats:

-* [ZSON](zson.md) is a JSON-like, human readable format for Zed data.
-All JSON documents are Zed values as the ZSON format is a strict superset of the JSON syntax.
+* [Super JSON](jsup.md) is a JSON-like, human readable format for Zed data.
+All JSON documents are Super JSON values as the Super JSON format is a strict superset of the JSON syntax.
-* [ZNG](zng.md) is a row-based, binary representation of Zed data somewhat like Avro but with Zed's more general model to represent a sequence of arbitrarily-typed values.
+* [Super Binary](zng.md) is a row-based, binary representation of Zed data somewhat like Avro but with Zed's more general model to represent a sequence of arbitrarily-typed values.
-* [VNG](vng.md) is a columnar version of ZNG like Parquet or ORC but also embodies Zed's more general model for heterogeneous and self-describing schemas.
+* [Super Columnar](vng.md) is a columnar version of ZNG like Parquet or ORC but also embodies Zed's more general model for heterogeneous and self-describing schemas.
-* [Zed over JSON](zjson.md) defines a JSON format for encapsulating Zed data in JSON for easy decoding by JSON-based clients, e.g., the [zed-js JavaScript library](https://github.com/brimdata/zui/tree/main/packages/zed-js) and the [Zed Python library](../libraries/python.md).
+* [Super JSON over JSON](zjson.md) defines a JSON format for encapsulating Zed data in JSON for easy decoding by JSON-based clients, e.g., the [zed-js JavaScript library](https://github.com/brimdata/zui/tree/main/packages/zed-js) and the [Zed Python library](../libraries/python.md).